 Economic conditions vary widely by geographic location.
-As a percentage of the total nonperforming loans as of June 30, 2023, 13.2% were to Florida borrowers, compared to 86.8% to borrowers in New York and surrounding areas.
-For the three months ended June 30, 2023, New York and surrounding areas experienced net recoveries of approximately \$269 thousand and there were net charge-offs of \$40 thousand in Florida for the second quarter of 2023.
+As a percentage of the total nonperforming loans as of June 30, 2023 September 30, 2023, 13.2% 14.6% were to Florida borrowers, compared to 86.8% 85.4% to borrowers in New York and surrounding areas.
+For the three months ended June 30, 2023 September 30, 2023, New York and surrounding areas experienced net recoveries of approximately \$269 \$12 thousand and there were Florida experienced no net charge-offs of \$40 thousand in Florida recoveries for the second third quarter of 2023.

 Other than loans currently identified as nonperforming, management is aware of no other loans in the Bank's portfolio that pose material risk of the eventual non-collection of principal and interest.
-Also as of June 30, 2023, there were no other loans classified for regulatory purposes that management reasonably expects will materially impact future operating results, liquidity, or capital resources.
+Also as of June 30, 2023 September 30, 2023, there were no other loans classified for regulatory purposes that management reasonably expects will materially impact future operating results, liquidity, or capital resources.

 TrustCo has identified nonaccrual commercial and commercial real estate loans, as well as all loan modifications, as individually evaluated loans.
-There were \$970 thousand of commercial mortgages and commercial loans classified as individually evaluated as of June 30, 2023 compared to \$646 thousand classified as individually evaluated at December 31, 2022.
-There were \$25.5 million of individually evaluated residential loans at June 30, 2023 compared to \$25.0 million classified as individually evaluated at December 31, 2022.
+There were \$970 \$962 thousand of commercial mortgages and commercial loans classified as individually evaluated as of June 30, 2023 September 30, 2023 compared to \$646 thousand classified as individually evaluated at December 31, 2022.
+There were \$25.5 million \$24.5 million of individually evaluated residential loans at June 30, 2023 September 30, 2023 compared to \$25.0 million classified as individually evaluated at December 31, 2022.

-As of June 30, 2023 and December 31, 2022, the Company's loan portfolio did not include any subprime mortgages or loans acquired with deteriorated credit quality.
+As of June 30, 2023 September 30, 2023 and December 31, 2022, the Company's loan portfolio did not include any subprime mortgages or loans acquired with deteriorated credit quality.

-At June 30, 2023 there was \$1.4 million of foreclosed real estate compared to \$2.1 million at December 31, 2022.
+At June 30, 2023 September 30, 2023 there was \$1.4 million \$1.2 million of foreclosed real estate compared to \$2.1 million at December 31, 2022.